WAVE-hamburg/wave-hamburg.github.io/index.md

     btn_class: "btn--primary"
   - image_path: /assets/images/Team/group_photo.png
     title: "The WAVE Team"
-    excerpt: 'We are a young collaboration of seismologists, physicists, engineers and computer scientists. '
+    excerpt: 'We are a young collaboration of seismologists, physicists, engineers and computer scientists.
+Meet our team from the University of Hamburg, DESY, Helmut Schmidt University, GFZ Potsdam, and XFEL, working together on seismic and geophysical research.'
     url: "/team/"
     btn_label: "Read More"
     btn_class: "btn--primary"